kazimanil/project_kaf/README.md

 ## auto_rep.R

 Replaces an old value with a new value in many columns from a specified data.table.
+By 2018-08-31, it can also handle NA valus at high speed as well.

+## one_hot.R

+One-Hot Encoding function for factor/character variables.

 ## Themes Included